If you recently noticed a change in your authentication settings

 You can choose the minimum strength that all passwords should comply with.
-Note that Atlassian account uses an entropy score to evaluate password strength so there aren't simple rules, however these examples give some guidance:
+We use an entropy score to evaluate password strength, so there aren't simple rules.
+These examples give some guidance:

 If you change the password strength and want the changes to take effect on next log in, you will need to reset all users' passwords.

 Avoid patterns.
 Consecutive letters (either alphabetical or on the keyboard) and numbers